justlucdewit/snake/README.md

-# snake
+# Snake
-a snake game that runs inside your terminal!
+A snake game that runs inside your terminal!

 ## installation
 ```